Market Pulse for November 2016

 Existing Condo Sales and Prices:

-The price of inputs to construction fell by 3 percent on a not seasonally adjusted basis over the 12 months ending in July.
+The price of inputs to construction fell by 0.6 percent on a not seasonally adjusted basis over the 12 months ending in August 2016.
 This component of the Producer Price Index is composed of the price of inputs to new construction and the price of maintenance and repairs.
-Over the past year, the price of inputs to new construction eased by 2.9 percent.
-The price of inputs to new non-residential construction fell by 3.9 percent, while the price of inputs to new residential construction dropped 2.1 percent.
-Meanwhile, the price of maintenance and repairs fell by 3.7 percent over the past year.
-The price of inputs to non-residential maintenance and repairs decreased by 3.9 percent, while the price of inputs to residential maintenance and repairs declined by 3.6 percent.
+Over the past year, the price of inputs to new construction eased by 0.5 percent.
+The price of inputs to new non-residential construction fell by 1.2 percent, but the price of inputs to new residential construction rose by 0.2 percent.
+Meanwhile, the price of maintenance and repairs construction fell by 1.0 percent over the past year.
+The price of inputs to non-residential maintenance and repairs decreased by 1.3 percent while the price of inputs to residential maintenance and repairs declined by 0.6 percent.
 Twelve-month changes in the prices of individual building materials varied.
-The price of cement rose by 7.4 percent.
-However, the price of softwood plywood declined by 4.3 percent, the price of gypsum products fell by 0.9 percent and the price of oriented strand board (OSB) declined by 9.2 percent.
+The price of oriented strand board (OSB) grew by 34.9 percent, the price of cement rose by 5.1 percent, and gypsum prices increased by 3.7 percent.
+However, the price of softwood plywood declined by 1.8 percent.

 Commentary and data were supplied by Michael Neal, a senior economist with the National Association of Home Builders (NAHB).